Kipahigan Lake

-Kipahigan Lake is a lake in western Manitoba, and eastern Saskatchewan, Canada, approximately 50 km north of Flin Flon.
+Kipahigan Lake is a lake in Northern Manitoba and Northern Saskatchewan, Canada, approximately 50 km north of Flin Flon.
 The lake is in the Canadian Shield region of Canada.
 In Saskatchewan, the Kipahigan Sakahikan 222 Indian reserve is on the northern shores of Kipahigan Lake.

 Kipahigan Lake Dam

 Kipahigan Lake Dam is at the lake's outflow on the Saskatchewan side of the lake.
 It is 2.8 m high, was built in 1985, and is owned by the Saskatchewan Water Security Agency.